MicrosoftDocs/customer-insights/ci-docs/engagement-insights/custom-reports.md

 1. Choose one of the available **Metrics** and choose the **Dimensions** to show on the visualization.

 1. To add another visualization, select **Add visual** in the command bar.
    By default, the new visualization is a table.
 Select **Design** in the **Visual editor** pane to change the visualization type.
-Continue by choosing a metric and relevant dimensions.
+Continue by choosing a metric and dimensions.

    :::image type="content" source="media/Design.png" alt-text="Visualizations for custom reports":::

 1. You can change the size and position of a visualization:
    - Select the visualization and then drag one of the corners or borders to adjust its size.
    - Select the visualization and move it to a new position.
-Alternatively, you can use the arrow keys to change the position.
+You can also use the arrow keys to change the position.

-1. After you have added all required visualizations, select **Save** in the command bar.
+1. After adding all required visualizations, select **Save** in the command bar.

 1. Provide a name for the custom report and select **Save** to create the custom report.